crabshank/Cheat-engine-tools/readme.md

 ## tprint.lua

-Allows you to print whole lua tables.
+Allows you to print whole lua tables, values (even of "userdata" type).
 Credit to ripter.

 ## maxScan.lua